-22 of the Most Beautiful Towns and Villages in Normandy
+22 of the Most Beautiful Normandy Villages

 Normandy is full of outstanding landscapes and its beautiful towns and villages make for a brilliant road trip from Paris.
 The villages in Normandy contain centuries of history from medieval times to WWII sites that should be visited.

 Many of these pretty Normandy villages are easy day trips or weekend getaways from Paris.
-Deauville and Trouville for example are described as Paris’ 21st arrondissement and is known as the playground of the rich and famous.
+Deauville and Trouville for example are described as Paris’ 21st arrondissement and are known as the playground of the rich and famous.

 Being an easy 200 km from Paris, Normandy has long been the luxury holiday destination for Parisians.
-As the closest seaside resorts to Paris, the region of the Côte Fleurie (Flowery Coast) has long been home to French high society’s seaside houses and is often referred to as the Parisian riviera.
+As the closest seaside resort to Paris, the region of the Côte Fleurie (Flowery Coast) has long been home to French high society’s seaside houses and is often referred to as the Parisian riviera.
 Some of the prettiest Normandy villages include Giverny, Mont St. Michel, Honfleur and Veules les Roses.

-Normandy is home to six of the ‘most beautiful villages in France’, a designation awarded to the most picturesque, traditional villages with a well-preserved historic heritage that provide visitors with an experience to remember.
+Normandy is home to six of the ‘most beautiful villages in France’, a designation awarded to the most picturesque, traditional villages with a well-preserved historic heritage that provides visitors with an experience to remember.
 Apart from the designated villages of Normandy, you will find many other picturesque towns in Normandy to visit.

 Les plus beaux villages de France – Normandy

 In 1982 France developed the idea of the Most Beautiful Villages in France and the designation now has 164 villages spread throughout the country.
 All these villages in Normandy are easy to reach if you rent a car.